Kinnu

 The significance of Egypt was twofold for the Ottoman sultans.
 First, it allowed the Ottomans access to North Africa, which allowed them to open a new naval frontier with the Christian navies of Genoa and Venice, as well as bringing them into direct contact with the Spanish Habsburgs for the first time.

 After extinguishing the Mamluks, Selim I recognized the possibility of unrest.
-As a result, he introduced several legal reforms designed to placate his former subjects.
+As a result, he introduced several legal reforms designed to placate his new subjects.

 Customarily, when an empire conquered and absorbed a new territory in the 16th century, the laws of that former territory would be invalidated, and the people would be forced to live under the laws of the conquering power.